-MRS. PRINCELLA WADE Program's Progress Project Head Start began as an eightweek program last summer.
-It was an afterthought in the federal government's antipoverty program.
-But Head Start was so successful that it has become an important part of the year-round War on Poverty.
-In Alabama, several communities have begun or will soon begin more Head Start classes to prepare pre-school children for first grade.
-They will learn simple things, like the names of colors, and complicated things, like how to get along with other Although Head Start was a success, there were problems.
-In Mobile, segregation threatened to destroy the pro- Teachers and children alike enjoyed Head Start.
-Mrs. Princella Wade (then Miss Princella Howard), a Head Start teacher in Montgomery, wrotedown her experiences for the COURIER.
+MRS. PRINCELLA WADE Program's

+afterthought in the federal government's

+antipoverty program.
+But Head Start

+was so successful that it has become an

+important part of the year-round War

+In Alabama, several communities

+have begun or will soon begin more Head

+Start classes to prepare pre-school

+They will learn simple things, like the

+children for first grade.